 Overall, I have traveled 1,756km on this Ngawa Tibetan and Qiang Autonomous Prefecture trip, sitting around 29 hours 22 minutes in a car or a bus.
 And according to Pedometer, I have walked 262,269 steps during these two weeks, rounding to 125km on feet fortnightly.

-Luckily for me, I could sleep well until 7AM because the other 2 girls checked in before midnight yesterday.
+Luckily for me, I could sleep well until 7AM because 2 girls checked in long before midnight yesterday.
 Because it was raining, I waited for a while then decided to go out shopping.

 It took me an hour to get to Decathlon.
 It was my first time at such a big sport store in any country.
-I wanted to buy many things, but then decided to buy a 10-lit rucksack that can fold up into a small ball.
+I wanted to buy many things, but then decided to buy some small gifts and a 10-lit rucksack that can fold up into a small ball.
 I need extra storage for my stuff.

 I also saw IKEA nearby so I dropped by to see why it was famous.
-Many people came here for food (?!)
-I also went into a mall and checked out Zara, H&M, Uniqlo stores, etc.
+Many people came here for a snack or lunch (?!)
+I also went into a mall and checked out Zara, H&M, Uniqlo stores, etc. But I didn’t buy anything.

 In the afternoon, I visited the Wenshu Temple.
 I used to visit one of the street here 10 years ago but I wasn’t so sure.
 This area even seemed to be bigger than the Wuhou Temple area where I stayed.